carbon-data-specification/Power-Systems-Data/website/use-cases/index.markdown

 * Organisations that have pledged to be carbon free ([Google](https://www.google.com/about/datacenters/cleanenergy/), [Apple](https://www.apple.com/newsroom/2020/07/apple-commits-to-be-100-percent-carbon-neutral-for-its-supply-chain-and-products-by-2030/), [Microsoft](https://www.microsoft.com/en-us/corporate-responsibility/sustainability/operations), etc.)

+* Organisations that are measuring the impact of their electricity consumption and renewable energy generation as part of the ([Emissions First Partnership](https://www.emissionsfirst.com/)

 ## Use Case 2: Consumption Optimisation <a id="use-case-consumption-optimisation" href="#use-case-consumption-optimisation" class="permalink">🔗</a>

-Decarbonation of electricity grids can be accelerated by optimising the consumption of electricity to match the production of renewable energy.
+Decarbonization of electricity grids can be accelerated by optimising the consumption of electricity to match low emissions periods.
 This is called consumption optimisation or load shifting.
-Two conditions are required to enable this.
-First, accurate forecasts of the grid mix is required.
-It is indeed paramount to know precisely when more carbon-free electricity will be available for consumption.
-Second, the ability or flexibility to shift consumption is required.
-This happens when the time at which consumption happens is not critical.
-Examples include [load shifting car charges](https://www.electricitymaps.com/blog/carbon-savings-load-shifting) or [compute jobs](https://blog.google/inside-google/infrastructure/data-centers-work-harder-sun-shines-wind-blows/).
+Examples include [load shifting car charges](https://evcharging.enelx.com/products/juicenet-green) or [compute jobs](https://blog.google/inside-google/infrastructure/data-centers-work-harder-sun-shines-wind-blows/).

 ### Needs

-* __Grid mix data__: Temporaly and spatially granular data is a prerequisite to forecast accurately carbon emissions.
-Power system operators should therefore disclose grid mix data, with a per production mode breakdown (e.g. coal, gas, nuclear, hydro, wind, solar, etc.).
-This data should be available at a minimum of hourly granularity, at the lowest possible geographical level (e.g. substation, feeder, etc.).
-It is also important to have access to historical data to train forecasting models.

-* __Forecasted grid mix data__: Power system operators should provide forecasts of some of the grid components.
-This data should be available at a minimum of hourly granularity, at the lowest possible geographical level (e.g. substation, feeder, etc.).
-This will enable training of better forecasting models.
+For these active load management strategies, it is required to have access to accurate and detailed grid emissions and generation data.

 ### Example users

-* Organisations forecasting grid mixes and carbon emissions to help others optimise their electricity consumption ([Electricity Maps](https://www.electricitymaps.com/guides/accounting-guide), [Singularity](https://singularity.energy/), [WattTime](https://www.watttime.org/), etc.)
+* Organisations forecasting grid emissions to help others optimise their electricity consumption ([Electricity Maps](https://www.electricitymaps.com/guides/accounting-guide), [Singularity](https://singularity.energy/), [WattTime](https://www.watttime.org/), etc.)

 * Organisations with climate goals that have the flexibility to shift their consumption ([Google](https://www.google.com/about/datacenters/cleanenergy/), [Apple](https://www.apple.com/newsroom/2020/07/apple-commits-to-be-100-percent-carbon-neutral-for-its-supply-chain-and-products-by-2030/), [Microsoft](https://www.microsoft.com/en-us/corporate-responsibility/sustainability/operations), etc.)

 ## Use cases NOT in scope for this working group <a id="not-in-scope" href="#not-in-scope" class="permalink">🔗</a>

+* __Emissions Models__: This working group is not currently working on defining the models for calculating emissions factors based on the grid data.

 * __Certificates__: Any work involving gathering RECs data is not technically power systems data.
 It is therefore not part of this scope.
 For this, see the work of the [customer data working group](https://customerdata.carbondataspec.org/)